5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ![](/Users/5t33z0/Desktop/Mutegpio01.png)

-The MuteGPIO is calculated based on the following formula:
+`MuteGPIO` is calculated based on the following formula:

 `Vref hex + 0100 + Node ID hex` &rarr; Converted to Dec. 💡 Use the Calculator  inside of Hackinool to convert the value.